JDownloader Review: Attractions, Safety, & Alternative 2025

 Choose the streaming service and paly a video

 Tap the VIP Services or the YouTube icon on the left channel to find the streaming website you want.
-You can also copy and paste your video URL directly into the address bar on the Homepage.
-Then play the video you selected.
+You can also just copy a video URL and paste it right into the address bar on the Homepage.
+Then, go ahead and play the video you picked.

 Customize the file

-Search for the video and play it, then a pop-up window will ask for your video options.
-You can choose the audio and subtitle language.
+Find the video and hit play.
+A pop-up window will show up asking about your video options.
+You get to pick the audio and subtitle language.

 Click the download button